 Large focal size

 The X-ray sources that are used for X-ray photography equipment in medical institutions have focus sizes in units of millimeters.
 They are called milli-focus X-ray sources.
 Generally, the smaller the focus, the higher the resolution of fluoroscopy.
-Higher resolution produces finer fluoroscopic images.
+Higher resolution produces finer fluoroscopy images.

 Same as milli-focus X-ray sources, X-ray sources with a focus size in units of microns are called micro-focus X-ray sources.
 They are used for fluoroscopy where high resolution is required.

 When trying to make judgments based on visual information, there is a clear difference between systems that use high resolution and those that do not.
-High resolution micro-focus X-rays produce clear images, which make it easier to find small defects and abnormalities in parts, materials, and food.
+High-resolution micro-focus X-rays produce clear images, which make it easier to find small defects and abnormalities in parts, materials, and food.

 In addition, our experienced staff will answer any inquiries you may have regarding intended use and desired specifications.
 Please contact us via the Catalog and Contact pages.
 Our staff will be happy to answer all of your questions.